ravisane/masterPortfolio/README.md

 # License 📄

+"This project is a modified version of <a href="[http://www.youtube.com/watch?v=IwBS39TOmpA](https://github.com/ashutosh1919/masterPortfolio)" target="_blank">[https://github.com/ashutosh1919/masterPortfolio]</a>.
+All credit to the original authors."

 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.

 # References 👏🏻